JohnBlakely/get_Lambda/README_Astro528.md

 - r_alpha: The ratio of the dark fine structure constant to the SM fine structure constant
 - epsilon: The fraction of dark matter composed of aDM
 - xi: The ratio of the temperature of the dark photon background to the CMB
    * This is important because aDM will have a complex cosmological evolution which places massive constraints on the model ([1209.5752](https://arxiv.org/abs/12909.57572), [1310.3278](https://arxiv.org/abs/1310.3278), [2110.11964](https://arxiv.org/abs/2110.11964), [2209.05209](https://arxiv.org/abs/2209.05209)), but this isn't relavent to this class.
-Xi also has a massive influence on the dark chemical abundances: low xi -> The Dark Recombination Epoch happened way earlier -> More dark hydrogen can form, and vice-versa.)
+Xi also has a massive influence on the dark chemical abundances: low xi -> The Dark Recombination Epoch happened way earlier -> More dark hydrogen can form, and vice-versa.

+# This Project #
+## Goals ##
+The big-picture goal of this project is to determine what parameter values let aDM halos cool, collapse, and maybe form compact objects, in a way that satisfies a number of observational constraints.

+However the goal of this project in the scope of this class is to calculate the dark chemistry at _every point_ in (n, T, z, r_m, r_M, r_alpha, epsilon, xi) space, accurately and efficiently.
+Then these results will be put into a data cube which the code will then interpolate over (again accurately and efficiently) to get the chemistry for any choice of those parameters.

+## The Computational Challenges ##
+### The Challenges ###
+So the code will need to calculate the Cooling Rate, the Dark Electron Fraction, and the Dark Molecular Hydrogen Fraction at every point in the parameter space.
+Given that each of these will be Float64, and that the resolution required is, around, - number of elements - (35, 35, 20, 20, 20, 20, 10, 10), the total memory needed is 470 BILLION BYTES (470 GB).

+Moreover, this massive monstrosity will need to be interpolated over.

+On top of that, the code will need to be stoppable and restartable, because it's expected to take past 48 hrs (because I'm an undergrad and have negative funding, I can't buy more resources).
+This means that there will need to be a method to dump the data, know where to start again, and be able to construct the data into a single 8d data grid

+And then the final big issue, the dark chemistry solver we have (DarkKROME: [2110.11971](https://arxiv.org/abs/2110.11971)) is slow and innacurate for large parts of the parameter space boundaries.
+If it was used as is for this project it would:
+A. Write out a ton of files each of the ~50,000 times it'll have to be compiled
+B. Take over a year, maybe.
+Considering running it over 1/400 of the parameter space took ~1.5 days
+C. Not be thread safe at large since four of the eight dimensions will need to be recompiled at every point; and everytime it is recompiled, it writes in a number of files.